danjames68/villas003/user/themes/quark/README.md

 header-dark: false            # Inverts the text/logo to work better on dark backgrounds
 header-transparent: false     # Allows the fixed header to be transparent over the page
 sticky-footer: true           # Causes the footer to be sticky at the bottom of the page
-blog-page: '/blog'            # The route to the blog listing page, useful for a blog style layout with sidebar
+villa-page: '/villa'            # The route to the villa listing page, useful for a villa style layout with sidebar
 custom_logo:                  # A custom logo rather than the default (see below)
 custom_logo_mobile:           # A custom logo to use for mobile navigation
 ```